HomeTriviaFood & CultureSushi

 ✓ TRUE

-Chef Hidekazu Tojo in Vancouver created the California roll in the 1970s to hide seaweed inside for Western palates.
+Chef Hidekazu Tojo in Vancouver created the California roll in the 1970s, hiding seaweed inside for Western tastes.
 The name came later from a local menu.

 Eating sushi with chopsticks is the most traditional and respectful way, as using hands is considered rude.